fbpx

-The Difference Between a Hybrid car and an Electric Car
+The Difference Between a Hybrid Car and an Electric Car

 Running Costs of Hybrid Cars

 As well as being more eco-friendly than petrol or diesel cars, hybrid cars are also typically cheaper to run.
-However they are also generally more expensive to purchase, so the question is, are they worth the investment?
+However, they are also generally more expensive to purchase, so the question is, are they worth the investment?

 According to evcompare.ie, the purchase price in Ireland for most hybrid cars is 15% – 25% higher than their non-hybrid equivalents.
 But on the other hand, they have also confirmed that you can typically save 10% – 20% on both fuel and road tax.
-Maintenance costs are in line with their petrol/diesel equivalents, although these costs increase over time as some of their parts are more expensive to replace.
+Maintenance costs align with their petrol/diesel equivalents, although these costs increase over time as some of their parts are more expensive to replace.

 Electric Cars